On the spectrum of the periodic focusing Zakharov-Shabat operator: Proofs

-\textit{Proof of Theorem~\ref{theo-spines}.} Let $\g$ denote a generic spectral band.
-Two possibilities arise: Either $\g$ has a periodic and an anti-periodic endpoint, or both of its endpoints are periodic (or antiperiodic).
-If one endpoint is periodic and the other is antiperiodic, $\D(z)=0$ at some point on $\g$.
-Conversely, if both endpoints are periodic or antiperiodic, there is a point on $\g$, where $\D'(z)=0$.
-In either case, according to Lemma \ref{l:zeros}, there can be no more than finitely many such bands that do not intersect $\R$.
-In order to prove that these bands are actually spines, it remains to show that, as $z\to\infty$, these band cannot intersect any other bands.
-So, let $\g$ be such a band, which intersects $\R$ at some point $z_o$.
+\textit{Proof of Theorem~\ref{theo-spines}.} Let $\g_j$ denote a generic spectral band.
+Two possibilities arise: Either $\g_j$ has a periodic and an antiperiodic endpoint, or both of its endpoints are periodic (or antiperiodic).
+If one endpoint is periodic and the other is antiperiodic, $\D(z)=0$ at some point on $\g_j$.
+Conversely, if both endpoints are periodic or antiperiodic, there is a point on $\g_j$, where $\D'(z)=0$.
+In either case, according to Lemma~\ref{l:zeros}, there can be no more than finitely many such bands that do not intersect $\R$.
+In order to prove that these bands are actually spines, it remains to show that, as $z\to\infty$, these bands cannot intersect any other bands.
+So, let $\g_j$ be such a band, which intersects $\R$ at some point $z_o$.
 Then $\D'(z_o)=0$.
 Again, by Lemma \ref{l:zeros} there can only be finitely many such bands that have more than one point where $\D'(z)=0$ (since the number of complex zeros of $\D'$ is finite).
-That means that there can be only finitely many bands that, in addition to $\R$, also intersects some other band.
+Hence there can be only finitely many bands that, in addition to $\R$, also intersects some other band.
 Thus, we proved that all but finitely many bands are the spines.
+Moreover, by Lemma~\ref{l:Dprime} $\D'(z)=-L\sin(zL/\ep)/\ep+o(1)$ as $z\to\infty$ from $|\Im z|\leq \|q\|_{\infty}$.
+Thus, spines are $o(1)$-close to $n\pi\ep/L$ for $|n|\in\N$ sufficiently large.
+That this is the only $o(1)$-close spine follows from Rouch\'e's theorem.
+This completes the proof.